LukasMurdock/LukasMurdock.github.io/_posts/2022-06-20-project-timeline.md

 I grew up with Windows 7 with Microsoft Office (and Internet Explorer).
 I remember discovering the animations tab in PowerPoint and making stick figure animations.
 Microsoft Office was always there, and I learned how to use it from a very young age.

 Note: [You Suck at Excel with Joel Spolsky](https://youtu.be/0nbkaYsR94c) is the best resource to learn more about Excel in an hour.
+(See [notes from Max Masnick](https://maxmasnick.com/2015/09/15/excel/))

 ## (2014) TI-BASIC Programming